Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Introduction

 \section{Introduction}

 Shape matching is a fundamental problem in computational geometry, computer vision, and image processing.
 A simple version can be stated as follows: given a database $\mathcal{D}$ of shapes (or images) and a query shape $S$, find the shape in $\mathcal{D}$ that most resembles $S$.
-However, before we can solve this problem, we first need to address a much more fundamental issue: what does it mean for two shapes to be similar?
-In the mathematical literature, there are many different notions of distance between two sets, a prominent example being the \emph{Hausdorff distance}.
-For two planar sets $A$ and $B$, the (undirected) Hausdorff distance is defined as
+However, before we can solve this problem, we first need to address an issue: what does it mean for two shapes to be ``similar''?
+In the mathematical literature, on can find many different notions of distance between two sets, a prominent example being the \emph{Hausdorff distance}.
+Informally, the Hausdorff distance is defined as the maximal distance between two elements when every element of one set is mapped to the closest element in the other.

-where $\|\cdot\|$ denotes the Euclidean distance.
 It has the advantage of being simple to describe and easy to compute for discrete sets.
-In the context of shape matching, however, the Hausdorff distance often turns out to be unsatisfactory.
+In the context of shape matching, however, the Hausdorff distance often turns out to be unsatisfactory: it does not take the continuity of the shapes into account.
 There are well known examples where the distance fails to capture the similarity of shapes as perceived by human observers~\cite{Alt09}.
-The problem is that it does not take the continuity of the shapes into account.
-Figure~\ref{fig:hausdorff} shows an example.